BenMcLean/Voxel2Pixel/gpu_voxel_entity_rendering_exploration.md

 ### Draw Calls

-- With `MultiMeshInstance3D`: **1 draw call per size class** (potentially just 1 total).
+**Batching is not possible** (see Section 5.1).
+Each entity requires its own draw call because the ray direction uniform is unique per entity (computed from viewer position to model center).

-- Without instancing: 500 draw calls — likely the bottleneck.
+- 500 tanks = **500 draw calls per frame**
+- This is the primary scalability constraint

+Modern GPUs and drivers can handle hundreds of draw calls, but this will be the limiting factor rather than fragment processing.
+Mitigation strategies:

+- **Frustum culling:** Godot automatically culls `MeshInstance3D` nodes outside the frustum
+- **Distance culling:** Skip very distant entities entirely
+- **LOD:** Distant entities could use simpler rendering (static billboards, lower sigma)
+- **Object pooling:** Reuse nodes rather than creating/destroying them

 ### CPU Cost

-- Per entity: AABB projection (6 abs + 6 mul + 4 add) + transform update.
+- Per entity: ray direction computation (1 normalize) + sprite orientation (2 cross products) + AABB projection (6 abs + 6 mul + 4 add) + transform update
-- 500 entities × ~20 operations = ~10,000 floating-point ops — negligible.
+- 500 entities × ~50 operations = ~25,000 floating-point ops — negligible

 ### Verdict

-**Feasible on current GPUs**, provided instanced rendering is used to avoid draw call bottleneck.
-The dense 3D texture approach keeps fragment shader cost low.
+**Feasible on current GPUs**, but draw call count is the bottleneck.
+The dense 3D texture approach keeps per-fragment cost low.
 VRAM usage is modest.
+The per-instance ray direction requirement means batching is not possible, so scalability depends on efficient scene management and culling.

+Practical entity counts:
+- **100–200 entities:** Should run smoothly on most hardware
+- **200–500 entities:** Feasible with good culling; may stress lower-end GPUs
+- **500+ entities:** Requires aggressive culling and LOD strategies

-The main engineering effort is the instancing integration with Godot's `MultiMesh`.
+The main engineering effort shifts from instancing (which is not applicable) to efficient culling and LOD systems.

 ---